Differential/meteor-mobile-cookbook/iOS/Gotchas.md

 - Choose "Show Provisioning Profiles"
 - Delete all the profiles, or the profiles you can identify as being stale.
 - Reinstall the app on your device

+## Google Analytics

+To track using Google Analytics, use [this Cordova plugin](https://github.com/danwilson/google-analytics-plugin) and be sure to set up a GA Property of type Mobile app.